webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Drives-Like-a-Maniac.md

 ---
 aliases:
-- "Drives Like a Maniac"
+  - Drives Like a Maniac
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Drives Like a Maniac
+collection: Foci
+kind: Compendium
 ---
 ## Drives Like a Maniac
 Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.